Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 **Evaludate clusters**

 betweenss and withinss are the measures for sum of squares.
 A good clustering algorithm, should have lower value of withinss and higher value of betweenss.
 Since we randomly chose k as 4 in the initial clustering algorithm, we don't know if k is a good value or not.
 We can prepare a chart which shows the number of clusters vs whitin groups sum of squares.
 The minimum value of k is the best value for clustering.
-You can refer to this [link](https://rstudio-pubs-static.s3.amazonaws.com/33876_1d7794d9a86647ca90c4f182df93f0e8.html) to determine the proper way to find the optimum value of k by having a chart.
+You can refer to this [website](https://rstudio-pubs-static.s3.amazonaws.com/33876_1d7794d9a86647ca90c4f182df93f0e8.html) to learn the proper way to determine the optimum value of k.

 ``` r
 #cluster centers